-X All collecting prohibited in all other zones X The collection of coral (alive or dead) is strictly prohibited throughout the marine parks habitats and avoid anchoring on coral - look for sand instead (see the Responsible Reef and Island Practices section on this map).
+- and Estuarine Conservation Zones - ✓ In Conservation Park (Yellow) Zones that are not declared Public Appreciation Special Management Areas - X Prohibited in Conservation Park (Yellow) Zones declared Public Appreciation Special Management Areas - X Prohibited in all other zones habitats and avoid anchoring on coral - look for sand instead (see the Responsible Reef and Island Practices section on this map).
 In some high-use areas, public moorings are available.
-These blue beehive-shaped buoys are used on a first-come first-served basis - no booking is needed, but time limits apply.
-Designed to suit different-sized vessels, the colour-coded band and information on the buoy and the pick-up line helps you determine if it will be suitable for your vessel.
-Penalties and rules prevent misuse of public moorings.
+These blue beehive-shaped buoys are used on a first-come first-served basis - no booking is needed, but time limits apply Designed to suit different-sized vessels, the colour-coded band and information on the buoy and the pick-up line helps you determine if it will be suitable for your vessel.
+Penalties and rules no-anchoring areas are located at Wilson Island, Heron Island, prevent misuse of public moorings.
 Visit www.gbrmpa.gov.au.
+No-anchoring areas are in-place in some high-use locations to protection markers, which are white pyramid-shaped buoys with blue marine parks labels.
+Do not tie up to, or use reef protection markers as a mooring.
+Penalties apply.